rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  for the survival and flourishing of human civilization.*

-For many reasons, this is perhaps the most healthy view to take.
+For many other reasons, this is perhaps the most healthy view to take.
-Bitcoin does and can solve many important problems, but it cannot succeed without human beings choosing the right path, the moral path.
+Bitcoin does and can solve many important problems, but it cannot succeed without human beings choosing the right path, the moral path -- that which is best for you and your family, now and in the future, and simultaneously what is best for those around you in your community and in the broader culture, now and in the future.